hemakawanshanath/hemakawanshanath/README.md

 - 🎓 Studying **BSc.
 Information Systems** at the University of Colombo School of Computing (UCSC).
 - ☁️ Passionate about bridging business operations with technical infrastructure, specifically focusing on multi-cloud environments and systems optimization.
-- 💼 Experienced in technical project management, having served as the **Risk and Scheduling Lead** for a live transit tracking solution.
+- 💻 Built a **Recruitment Management System** as part of my 1st-year Internet and Web Technologies (IWT) coursework.
 - 📍 Based in Colombo, Sri Lanka.

 ---